triptease/schema/README.md

 #### totalPrice

-The [totalPrice](https://schema.org/totalPrice) is the total price for the duration of the stay including taxes etc. It does not include the currency symbol.
+The [totalPrice](https://schema.org/totalPrice) is the total price for the duration of the stay *including* taxes etc. It does not include the currency symbol.

+#### basePrice (Optional)

+The basePrice is the base price for the duration of the stay *excluding* taxes etc. It does not include the currency symbol.

 #### priceCurrency